 Are you going to be able to get help when you need it?
 Are the people on the other end of the phone, chat, or email going get to the bottom of your state’s tax regulations?

-And don’t forget the process of migration.
-It can seem like a small thing, but handing over the keys to payroll is a process that might test your team’s patience.
+And don’t forget the process of switching payroll providers.
+It can seem like a small thing, but outsourcing payroll is a process that might test your team’s patience.
 Are you going to have to input all your employee information yourself?
 Is your payroll provider willing to help you migrate to their service or provide any resources to make it easier?

 Getting a peek inside your new payroll provider

 If you just look at their websites, every payroll company is the best.
 But chances are that some will be better for you than others.
 To get a better sense of what’s going to work, take a look at online reviews.
-Thousands of small businesses have made this decision before you, so it’s worth looking into their experiences.
+Thousands of small businesses have made this decision before you, so it’s worth looking into their experiences with payroll software.

 Deciding on the right payroll company